natanael-b/make-portable/README.md

 ### On run time:
 The generated AppRun file forces the `ld-linux-x86-64.so.2` loader to search for files without encoded paths in AppDir, lastly, if the application tries to access an encrypted path, `libunionpreload.so` will redirect the system call to a file within AppDir.
+When a external proccess is started the environment variables is reseted.

 # Commandline options